rkhalil38/toy-rust-http-server/README.md

 ## Using the Server

 ### Creating a Route Registry
 To create a route, we first need a `RouteRegistry` object.
 This object needs to be mutable because we will be adding routes to it.
-For this, we will have to import the object from registry.
 ```rust
 use registry::RouteRegistry;